timb-103/saas-starter-stack/README.md

 ## Guide
 This guide is aimed at guiding you through the whole journey of building your own startup based on my learnings of growing my own startup Pallyy.
 - [Introduction](guide/introduction) - Backstory and what you'll learn.

+## Interviews
+Learn even more from reading interviews from SaaS founders with at least $500 MRR.
+Coming soon.
+To submit an interview, read the [guidelines](interviews/guidelines).

 ## Tools
 ### Code